Sunday, June 19, 2016

 The passage immediately preceding that quoted above reads as follows: We saw in a former chapter that the exchange of commodities implies contradictory and mutually exclusive conditions.
 The differentiation of commodities into commodities and money does not sweep away these inconsistencies, but develops a modus vivendi, a form in which they can exist side by side.”

-Marx’s use of a dialectic of exo-human nature to clarify an observation about a dialectic of human nature phenomenon shows that Marx holds to a universal dialectical principle of opposition resolution, or of conflict reconciliation, or of dialectical contradiction solution/- dialectical synthesis presenting itself in real, as opposed to illusory, metaphysical, dialectic, across the material expanse of nature, physical & human [psychophysical] alike.
+Marx’s use of a dialectic of exo-human nature to clarify an observation about a dialectic of human nature phenomenon shows that Marx holds to a universal dialectical principle of opposition resolution, or of conflict reconciliation, or of dialectical contradiction solution/- dialectical synthesis presenting itself in real -- as opposed to in illusory, metaphysical, dialectic” -- across the material expanse of nature, physical & human [PYSCHOphysical] alike.

 The captions for each of the categories in the triad of categories forming this dialectic are --